Is It Better To Have a Will or a Living Trust?

 Catherine H. Kennedy

-A living trust will make your estate plan more expensive than just a will, Kennedy notes, but there are situations where it would be good to have—and even save you money.
+A living trust will make your estate plan more expensive than just a will, Kennedy notes.
+However, there are situations where it would be good to have — and even save you money.

 “I had a client who had some property that was once rural, but car dealerships were then being built around it.
-So that property went from relatively low market farmland to commercial land, so its value had greatly increased.
-So we took the real estate and put it into her revocable or living trust just to avoid paying probate fees on that value.
+The property went from relatively low-value farmland to commercial land, so its value greatly increased.
+So we took the real estate and put it into her revocable living trust to avoid probate fees on that value.
 We probably saved $3,500 to $4,000 in probate fees on that value,” she says.

-Another example where a trust might be apt, Kennedy says, is if you have real estate in multiple states that require going through probate again.
+Another example where a trust might be best, Kennedy says, is if you have real estate in multiple states that require a separate probate process.
 “So you create a living trust, put that out-of-state real estate into that living trust, and it then passes not through probate, but pursuant to the terms of the trust when you die.
-So you avoid probate in the other state.”
+So you bypass probate in the other state.”

 Do You Need an Estate Planner?